UK parliamentary by-elections: Writs in a recess

 When Parliament is not sitting, the Speaker may be required to issue his writ during a recess.
 The first legal provision for a by-election writ to be moved in the recess was the Recess Elections Act 1784 (24 Geo.
-III c.
+3. Sess.
+2. c.
 26), which remained in force until replaced by the Recess Elections Act 1975 (1975 c.
 66) on 12 December 1975.
 The procedure for issuing a writ involves two MPs presenting the Speaker with a certificate stating that there is a vacancy.
 The Speaker must then publish notice of his receiving the certificate in the London Gazette; six days after inserting the notice in the London Gazette, the Speaker will issue a warrant for the new writ.
 Recess writs cannot be issued where the vacancy has arisen as a result of an MP resigning.
 The Speaker is empowered to appoint between three and seven senior MPs to exercise his powers to issue recess writs when he is out of the country or there is no Speaker.